knowsuchagency/promptic/README.md

 #### Methods

 - `tool(fn)`: Decorator method to register a function as a tool that can be called by the LLM.
+- `clear()`: Clear all stored messages from memory.
+Raises ValueError if memory/state is not enabled.

 ### `State`